angelobreuer/Lavalink4NET/README.md

 }, new DiscordClientWrapper(client));
 ```

-These options can be looked up in the `application.yml` of your Lavalink Node.
+You can lookup these options in the `application.yml` of your Lavalink Node(s).

 You need to initialize the service before using it:
 ```csharp